coder/docs/environments/editors.md

 ![Enable JetBrains Support](../assets/enable-jetbrains-support.png)

-Coder Enterprise launches remote IDEs in their own windows; be sure to set your browser to allow pop-up windows so that you can use your IDE.
+Coder launches remote IDEs in their own windows; be sure to set your browser to allow pop-up windows so that you can use your IDE.

 With support enabled and the editor installed with the Image, you'll be able to